CS 130 : Computer Graphics

 - If you are having trouble with an assignment, please email the professor and/or TAs.

-- You may discuss the material with other students, the TAs, and the professor.
+- You are encouraged to discuss the material with other students, the TAs, and the professor.
+However,

 - Do not ask to see other students' code or solutions.